Wim Hof yells. A lot.

 Afterwards, I felt incredible.

-Here is the handout that we got after registering:
+Here is the handout that we got after registering for the Wim Hof Method Experience in NYC 2018:

 For the first few minutes, Wim talks to the audience.